MManoah/NQueens-OptimalPathAlg/README.md

 ### Uniform-Cost

-The Uniform-Cost algorithm uses the path cost in order to find the optimal solution.
+The Uniform-Cost algorithm uses the path cost in order to find an optimal solution.

 f(n) = g(n) where: